Metallic state in bosonic systems with continuously degenerate minima: Special cases of the interacting model

 and we have introduced the cutoff function $f_\pha(\bs k)$ to enforce $|\vu{v}_\pha \cdot \bs{k}| \leq \lam$ and $|\vu{u}_\pha \cdot \bs{k}| \leq \Lam$ \cite{note2}.
 Since $\vphi_\pha$ is conjugate to $\vtheta_\pha$, $S'_{\vphi}$ is dual to $S'_{\vtheta}$.
 Depending on the correlation function of interest, it is usually convenient to use either the $S'_{\vphi}$ or $S'_{\vtheta}$ representation of $S'$.
 Thus, the propagators of $\vphi_\pha$ and $\vtheta_\pha$ are

 Since there are no off-diagonal (i.e. interpatch) terms, it is easy to derive the propagator of the microscopic bosons,

 with

-where we have expressed $\mc A$, $\rho_{\od}$ and $N$ in terms of the microscopic parameters.
+where we have expressed $\mc A$, $\rho_{\od}$, and $N$ in terms of the microscopic parameters, and we recall that the ratio $\mc K = \frac{\bar \rho/\kap^2}{\mf m V_0}$.
 The power-law decay of the boson propagator suggests an absence of a condensate or BEC.
 Instead we obtain a critical state that closely resembles a Luttinger liquid.
 It is characterized by a set of (anomalous) scaling exponents, and supports gapless excitations.
-Unlike in a Fermi liquid, here the RLL exponents are non-universal, and depend on both single particle and interaction parameters.
+Unlike in a Fermi liquid, the RLL exponents are non-universal, and depend on both single particle and interaction parameters.

-From the term in the round bracket in \eq{eq:prop-simp} we conclude that only those patches whose normals are either parallel or anti-parallel to $\bs{r}$ contribute.
+From the term in the parentheses in \eq{eq:prop-simp} we conclude that only those patches whose normals are either parallel or anti-parallel to $\bs{r}$ contribute.
 This restriction results from an additional symmetry within each patch which arises from the absence of local curvature at each patch.
 The symmetry is a consequence of the combination of particle number conservation and translation invariance along each wire in the wire-lattice picture discussed in \sect{sec:1patch} as illustrated in \fig{fig:BCS}.
 We emphasize that this `selection rule' does not imply an absence of rotational symmetry because the choice of the direction of $\hat v_{\pha=0}$ is arbitrary, and it can be always chosen to point along $\bs r$.
 In this sense multidimensional bosonization may be interpreted as a method for extracting the leading scaling behavior of correlation functions of the original theory, instead of a method for approximating it.

 In contrast to the scaling dimension obtained in the patch-diagonal theory of Fermi liquids \cite{Houghton1993, Neto1994, Neto1995,Houghton2000}, here Luttinger liquid-like scaling exponents are already present in the correlation functions of an isolated patch.
 This is a consequence of the non-chiral dynamics at each patch, which naturally gives rise to non-trivial anomalous dimensions of various operators.